 The Breakdown Riff Picking Tab

-In the song chords above there are two versions of the breakdown picking shown in tab.
+Here are two versions of the breakdown picking shown in tab:

 The first is for high-g tuning.
 This one sounds best to my ears since it utilizes the open G-string to create a ringing sound.